Robust inference with knockoffs: Introduction

-Our contribution is a considerable extension of the original work on model-X knockoffs \cite{candes2016panning}, which assumed a perfect knowledge of the distribution of $X$ to achieve FDR control.
+The purpose of this paper, then, is precisely to investigate common situations of this kind, namely, what happens when we run model-X knockoffs and only assume {\em approximate} knowledge of the distribution of $X$ rather than exact knowledge, or equivalently, a construction of the knockoff features $\bigxko$ that only {\em approximately} replicates the distribution of $X$.
+Our contribution is a considerable extension of the original work on model-X knockoffs \citep{candes2018panning}, which assumed a perfect knowledge of the distribution of $X$ to achieve FDR control.
+If we only have access to an approximation of the distribution of $X$, then it is certainly possible for model-X knockoffs to fail to control FDR---for instance, see \cite[Sec.~6.5,6.6]{romano2018deep} for examples where estimating the distribution of $X$ using only its first two moments is not sufficient for FDR control if the true distribution is heavy-tailed.

 Here, we develop a new theory, which quantifies very precisely the inflation in FDR when running the knockoff filter with estimates of the distribution of $X$ in place of the true distribution $\PX$.
 We develop non-asymptotic bounds which show that the possible FDR inflation is well-behaved whenever the estimated distribution is reasonably close to the truth.
 These bounds are general and apply to all possible statistics that the researcher may want to use to tease out the signal from the noise.
 We also develop converse results for some settings, showing that our bounds are fairly sharp in that it is impossible to obtain tighter FDR control bounds in full generality.
 Thus, our theory offers finite-sample guarantees that hold for any algorithm that the analyst decides to employ, assuming no knowledge of the form of the relationship between $Y$ and $X$ and only an estimate of the distribution of $X$ itself.
 On the other hand, since our bounds are worst-case, they may be pessimistic in the sense that the realized FDR in any practical situation may be much lower than that achieved in the worst possible case.

 Underlying our novel model-X knockoffs theory is a completely new mathematical analysis and understanding of the knockoffs inferential machine.
 The technical innovation here is essentially twofold.
 First, with only partial knowledge of the distribution of $X$, we can no longer achieve a perfect exchangeability between the test statistics for the null variables and for their knockoffs.
 Hence, we need tools that can deal with only a form of approximate exchangeability.
 Second, our methods to prove FDR control no longer rely on martingale arguments, and rather, involve leave-one-out type of arguments.
 These new arguments are likely to have applications far outside the scope of the present paper.